Marketing Ops for SaaS: Everything You Need To Know

 But, as mentioned above (and worth re-emphasizing again here): MQLs don’t consistently translate into sales and revenue.

-And with the high costs associated with Marketing Operations, misaligning your optimization strategies towards a goal that can’t directly increase revenue will always lead to frustration.
+And with the high costs associated with Marketing Ops, misaligning your optimization strategies towards a goal that can’t directly increase revenue will always lead to frustration.